MomentaiBro/frontpage/README.md

 Alexander here 🌻 but you can call me Xan.
 </br>
 </br>
 Forever curious and ready to learn something new, I'm a software engineer with an exuberant personality and a passion for ideas!
-I'm inspired by my love for helping others, collecting stories, and those little moments when you finally figure out a solutuion to the code that's been confusing you all day.
+I'm inspired by my love for helping others, collecting stories, and those little moments when you finally figure out a solution to the code that's been confusing you all day.
 </div>

 ## Facts About Me :